Mastitis is the costliest disease in milk production worldwide, with approximately 70 to 80% of the economic losses caused by subclinical mastitis1.

-Intended for use on high-SCC herd test (i.e. milk recording) samples.
+Intended for use on herd test samples either taken from

 The StaphGold™ ELISA test can be used as part of routine herd testing /milk recording, so there is no extra time or effort involved in sample collection for farmers or vets.
-It’s conducted on pooled quarter milk samples with a high somatic cell count, which are being analysed in the laboratory already.
+It’s conducted on pooled quarter milk samples that are being analysed in the laboratory already.

-To request the test, farmers simply subscribe to their nominated herd testing or milk recording lab beforehand to screen all high cell-count herd test samples using the StaphGold™ ELISA test.
-At each herd test, farmers (and their vets) will be notified of Staphylococcus aureus-infected animals, so that these animals can be managed to prevent further spread i.e. milked last.
+To request the test, farmers simply subscribe to their nominated herd testing or milk recording lab beforehand to screen all samples (or high cell-count herd test samples only) using the StaphGold™ ELISA test.
+At each herd test, farmers (and their vets) will be notified of S. aureus-infected animals, so that these animals can be managed to prevent further spread i.e. milked last.
 It is unlikely that treatment will be required, but it may be necessary, and this should be determined on veterinary advice.

 S.aureus infections can be difficult to identify using conventional mastitis tests, which rely on detecting the pathogens themselves in milk samples.
 This is because S. aureus only sheds bacteria into milk intermittently, or not at all.

 In contrast, the StaphGold™ ELISA test detects antibodies, which are biomarkers of the animal’s immune response to an S. aureus infection.
 This means of detection allows the StaphGold™ test to provide a level of accuracy that other S. aureus tests cannot.